wso2/docs-apk/en/docs/create-api/create-and-attach-api-policies/interceptors/interceptors-overview.md

 ![Interceptors]({{base_path}}/en/latest/assets/img/api-management/api-policies/interceptors/interceptors-light.png#only-light)
 ![Interceptors]({{base_path}}/en/latest/assets/img/api-management/api-policies/interceptors/interceptors-dark.png#only-dark)

 If you are an API developer, you can write a custom request/response interceptor microservice in any programming language of your choice by following [the Interceptor OpenAPI Definition](https://github.com/wso2/apk/blob/main/developer/resources/interceptor-service-open-api-v1.yaml).
-Then you can configure the following spec feilds in the `APIPolicy` CR to wire your interceptor serivce with the `API`.
+Then you can configure the following spec fields in the `APIPolicy` CR to wire your interceptor serivce with the `API`.

 <table>
 <thead>